askmike/gekko/README.md

 **So Gekko is not:**

-- A trading platform for human day traders with a GUI and charts.
+- A trading platform for human day traders (although it can be used to support human traders)
-- A High frequency trading bot designed to operate on < minute resolution.
+- A High frequency trading bot designed to operate on < minute resolution
-- A fully automated trading bot that you turn on and will generate profit without you having to do anything.
+- A fully automated trading bot that you turn on and will generate profit without you having to do anything
-- An exchange.
+- An exchange
-- An arbitrage bot.
+- An arbitrage bot

 ## Supported exchanges